How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 1. Being Contrarian

 Buffett’s moves often go against the grain.
-When he bought Coca-Cola, many were skeptical.
+When he acquired Coca-Cola, many were skeptical.
 When he invested in Apple, it surprised many given his known tech-aversion.
 These decisions remind us that following the crowd isn’t the Buffett way; understanding the value and making informed decisions is.

 How Individual Investors Can Apply Warren Buffett's Methods - digital art